 When planning a paid media campaign, marketers must resist the urge to jump in head-first.
 Rather than throwing caution to the wind, slow down and be intentional about what you’re doing; review past campaigns and ask yourself the above questions.
 Taking the time to review and plan will give you the tools you need to run a successful campaign—and get the results you’re looking for.

-Betsy brings a unique viewpoint to digital marketing—her background is in applied behavioral science, and she’s self-taught in the ways of SEO.
+Betsy is a consultant at DemandWell and brings a unique viewpoint to digital marketing—her background is in applied behavioral science, and she’s self-taught in the ways of SEO.
 Her perspective and her devotion to lifelong learning mean she’s always attacking problems with new solutions—solutions that work in an ever-changing world.

 Feed your marketing mind and keep your skills sharp by opting into our weekly newsletter, packed with lessons we’ve learned firsthand.
 You won’t regret it.